OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/includes/mobile-windows-universal-dotnet-authenticate-app-with-token.md

             if (credential != null)
             {
-                // Create a user from hello stored credentials. user = new MobileServiceUser(credential.UserName);
+                // Create a user from the stored credentials. user = new MobileServiceUser(credential.UserName);
                 credential.RetrievePassword();
                 user.MobileServiceAuthenticationToken = credential.Password;

-                // Set hello user from hello stored credentials.
+                // Set the user from the stored credentials.
                 App.MobileService.CurrentUser = user;

-                // Consider adding a check toodetermine if hello token is
+                // Consider adding a check to determine if the token is
                 // expired, as shown in this post: http://aka.ms/jww5vp.

                 success = true;